shandran/layer23-volume/README.md

 ***

-##### Thank you for stopping by and drop me an email if you would have any questions or would like to collaborate.
+##### Thank you for stopping by

+Drop me an email if you have any questions or would like to collaborate.
 Shawn